Illyria: Name

+Illyrian kingdoms

 The earliest recorded Illyrian kingdom was that of the Enchele in the 8th century BC.
 The era in which we observe other Illyrian kingdoms begins approximately at 400 BC and ends at 167 BC.
 The Autariatae under Pleurias (337 BC) were considered to have been a kingdom.
 The Kingdom of the Ardiaei began at 230 BC and ended at 167 BC.
 The most notable Illyrian kingdoms and dynasties were those of Bardyllis of the Dardani and of Agron of the Ardiaei who created the last and best-known Illyrian kingdom.
 Agron ruled over the Ardiaei and had extended his rule to other tribes as well.
 As for the Dardanians, they always had separate domains from the rest of the Illyrians.

 The Illyrian kingdoms were composed of small areas within the region of Illyria.
 Only the Romans ruled the entire region.
 The internal organization of the south Illyrian kingdoms points to imitation of their neighbouring Greek kingdoms and influence from the Greek and Hellenistic world in the growth of their urban centres.
 Polybius gives as an image of society within an Illyrian kingdom as peasant infantry fought under aristocrats which he calls in Greek Polydynastae (Greek: Πολυδυνάστες) where each one controlled a town within the kingdom.
 The monarchy was established on hereditary lines and Illyrian rulers used marriages as a means of alliance with other powers.
 Pliny (23–79 AD) writes that the people that formed the nucleus of the Illyrian kingdom were 'Illyrians proper' or Illyrii proprie dicti.
 They were the Taulantii, the Pleraei, the Endirudini, Sasaei, Grabaei and the Labeatae.
 These later joined to form the Docleatae.

-Roman and Byzantine rule
+Roman Protectorate of Illyricum

+After the Roman victory in the First Illyrian War, Illyrian Queen Teuta was forced to retreat to the Bay of Kotor, and in 228 BC the Romans imposed a protectorate on the islands of Issa and Corcyra, as well as on the cities of Epidamnos, Apollonia and Oricum.
+The protectorate area corresponded to the usage of the Roman concept of Illyricum.

+During the Macedonian Wars, the territory of southern Illyria, which Rome had aimed to protect and control periodically for thirty years since the First Illyrian War, was involved in the conflict between Rome and Macedon.
+Macedon aimed to conquer, without success, the southern Illyrian ports because they would have been good bases for an attack upon Italy.

 The Romans defeated Gentius, the last king of Illyria, at Scodra (in present-day Albania) in 168 BC and captured him, bringing him to Rome in 165 BC.
 Four client-republics were set up, which were in fact ruled by Rome.
 Later, the region was directly governed by Rome and organized as a province, with Scodra as its capital.